Dans-labs/dariah/docs/Components.md

   you find it in the `render` function of the component;
   it is everything between `<Component>` and `</Component>`;
 * `className` **string**;
-  a className to be put in the top level element of the rendered component;
+  a class name to be put in the top level element of the rendered component;
 * `compact` **bool**;
   whether the component should minimize the real estate on the screen that it uses;
 * `detailFragments` **array of object**;